 Motivated employees make happy customers.
-As part of your organizational business and retail sales plan, motivating your staff should be a priority.
-This can take the form of financial or even non-monetary incentives.
+Motivating your employees makes sure that they are engaged in their work instead of becoming complacent.
+This motivation can take the form of financial or even non-monetary incentives.

 1. Play Wheel of Fortune

 You know how it works—spin the wheel and pick a letter.
 If you pick a letter that's on the board, you get the corresponding amount on the wheel.
 If you solve the puzzle, you get to keep the cash and prizes you've accumulated.

 Use whatever prizes make the most sense for your business.
 This can include clothing, gift cards, candy, beauty products, or food.
-You can use a cardboard circle, then create pie pieces with a marker and cut out colored pieces of cardboard with the prizes written on them to create a colorful wheel.
+You can use a cardboard circle, then create pie pieces with a marker and cut out colored pieces of cardboard with the prizes written on them to create a color wheel.

-Other options for prizes might include non-cash rewards such as an additional (paid) 20 minutes for lunch break, a paid day off, a coffee shop gift card, and whatever else you can think of that would be relevant and appreciated by your retail staff.
+Other options for prizes might include non-cash rewards such as an additional (paid) 20 minutes for a lunch break, a paid day off, a coffee shop gift card, or whatever else you can think of that would be relevant and appreciated by your retail staff.
 Be as creative as you can.
 Then, let your employees spin that wheel!

 2. Start With Smaller and More Realistic Goals

-It's great to have massive goals, or, "reach" goals.
-Still, retail employees can lose motivation if they can't realistically meet those types of goals.
+It's great to have massive goals, or "reach" goals.
+But retail employees can lose motivation if they can't realistically meet those types of goals.
 Not every employee will be motivated by the same thing.
 So, it's important to focus on specific types of goals that can work well within specific contexts.